The Difference Between ETFs and Mutual Funds is Capital Flow

 Let’s start with what ETFs and mutual funds have in common.

 Both ETFs and mutual funds can be index-tracking and passively managed funds.
-Additionally, both mutual funds and ETFs can be actively managed funds with a team of researchers and a nominated fund manager.
+Additionally, mutual funds and ETFs can be actively managed with a team of researchers and a nominated fund manager.

 ETFs vs. Mutual Funds ETF Mutual Fund